 Getting vaccinated with a rubella containing vaccine is the best way to protect yourself and avoid spreading the disease.
 Rubella containing vaccines are safe and effective and have been used worldwide for many years.

 In NSW, the measles-mumps-rubella (MMR) vaccine and the MMRV vaccine (which also protects against varicella or chickenpox) are free for some people as part of the Immunisation Schedule.

 How is it diagnosed?

-Rubella can be difficult to diagnose because there are many other viruses that cause similar illnesses with a fever and a rash.
-Definite diagnosis requires a blood test.
+A blood test can diagnose rubella.
+However, rubella can be difficult to diagnose because there are many other viruses that cause similar symptoms.

 There are no specific medicines for rubella.
 Strategies to try and relieve your symptoms at home include: